UKIP Wants Immigrants To Pass Values Tests To Ensure They Believe In LGBT Rights

 The party also pledged to invest billions in the NHS and armed forces, while cutting foreign aid and funding thousands of extra border guards.

-Polls suggest UKIP has lost the support of many of the four million people who voted for the party in the 2015 general election and UKIP is now as low as 3% in some polls.
+Polls suggest UKIP has lost the support of many of the 4 million people who voted for it in the 2015 general election – the party is now as low as 3% in some polls.

 Party sources told BuzzFeed News that UKIP insiders know the party is likely to suffer a major hit to its vote share in the forthcoming election and is unlikely to win any seats in parliament.
-One source said this election was about "staying on the pitch" in the hope that pro-Brexit Conservative voters will ultimately become disillusioned with the terms of Theresa May's deal with the EU and return to UKIP over the coming 18 months.
+One source said this election was about "staying on the pitch" in the hope that pro-Brexit Conservative voters will ultimately become disillusioned with the terms of May's deal with the EU and return to UKIP over the coming 18 months.

-Many journalists who asked questions about the decision to launch a manifesto filled with shortly after the Manchester terror attack were heckled by UKIP supporters in the room – and even some of the party's MEPs.
+Many journalists who asked questions about the decision to launch the manifesto shortly after the Manchester terror attack were heckled by UKIP supporters in the room – and even some of the party's MEPs.

-BBC political editor Laura Kuenssberg was met with cries of "go back down your hole", "don't you understand English", and "what a stupid question" after she asked Nuttall whether he was exploiting the Manchester terror attack.
+BBC political editor Laura Kuenssberg was met with cries of "go back down your hole", "don't you understand English", and "what a stupid question" after she asked Nuttall whether he was exploiting the attack.

 Earl Dartmouth, a hereditary peer who also serves as a UKIP MEP, told BuzzFeed News he had shouted "go back to school" at the BBC political editor.